rickstaa/stable-learning-control/docs/source/control/running.rst

 ===============================

-:mlc:`Machine Learning Control <>` ships with :ref:`machine_learning_control/run.py <runner>`, a convenient tool that lets you easily launch any algorithm (with any choices of hyperparameters) from the command line.
-It also serves as a thin wrapper over the utilities for watching trained policies and plotting, although we will not discuss that functionality on this page (for those details, see the pages on `experiment outputs`_ and `plotting`_).
+MLC ships with, a convenient :ref:`command line interface (CLI) <runner>` that lets you easily launch any algorithm (with any choices of hyperparameters) from the command line.
+It also serves as a thin wrapper over the utilities for watching/evaluating the trained policies and plotting, although we will not discuss that functionality on this page
+(for those details, see the pages on `experiment outputs`_, `robustness eval`_ and `plotting`_).

-The standard way to run a Machine Learning Control algorithm from the command line is
+The standard way to run a MLC algorithm from the command line is

 .. parsed-literal::